NateEag/nateeag.com/pages/work/work-history.md

 individual app screens using them for the first phase of the project.

-The major UI components I built were an Outlook-style navigation tree, a drag-and-drop editor with autosave and smart operation queueing, and a forest editor (a.k.a. 'collection of trees').
+The major UI components I built were an Outlook-style navigation tree, a drag-and-drop editor with autosave, smart operation queueing, and robust autosave error handling, and a forest editor (a.k.a. 'collection of trees').

 Since SPAs, Angular, and JS generally were not common at United Concordia or Highmark when I started, I also put together a JS build pipeline and basic